Control of the Schr\"{o}dinger equation in $\mathbb{R}^3$: The critical case: Introduction

 is motivated by several deep mathematical and physical reasons.
 In the context of partial differential equations, the term ``energy-critical" refers to the fact that the associated energy of the equation is invariant with respect to its natural scaling.
 For the usual NLS (with $|u|^{2}u$ instead of $|u|^{4}u$ in \eqref{eq1aa}), this scaling symmetry is crucial because it allows for the potential development of self-similar blow-up solutions, which are central to understanding singularity formation.
 In four dimensions, the equation \eqref{eq1aa} is energy-critical, meaning the nonlinearity is precisely balanced with the dispersive nature of the equation.
 This balance leads to delicate analytical challenges, such as the need for sophisticated tools to study global well-posedness, scattering, and the behavior of solutions.

 Understanding whether solutions scatter (i.e., behave like linear solutions at infinity) is a central question for large data.
-The system \eqref{eq1aa} in four dimensions is a key case where one can study the global dynamics of solutions, including whether all solutions with sub-critical energy scatter or if some can lead to blow-up.
-The four-dimensional case is often studied using concentration compactness methods, which are crucial for understanding the dynamics near critical points.
-These methods have broader implications for other dispersive equations as well.
+The system \eqref{eq1aa} in four dimensions is a key case for studying the global dynamics of solutions, including whether all solutions with sub-critical energy scatter or if some can lead to blow-up.
 In summary, the energy-critical system \eqref{eq1aa} in four dimensions is a rich and challenging problem with deep connections to pure and applied mathematics, making it a significant and highly motivated area of study.
-For details we strongly encourage the reader to see \cite{cazenave_book,KeMe,Visan,MeRa,Tao,KeMe1,cazenave1} and the references therein.
+For details, we strongly encourage the reader to see \cite{cazenave_book,KeMe,Visan,MeRa,Tao,KeMe1,cazenave1} and the references therein.